Kscii/e2ee_chat/backend/README.md

 - Avatar upload and management
 - File storage and retrieval

+#### 5. Security Updates
+- No default users are created during initialization
+- First registered user becomes the owner of the default server
+- Enhanced security by removing pre-configured accounts

 ### API Overview
 The backend provides the following main API endpoints: